-Table 4-1 Potential impacts of the Project on the Fitzroy River turtle
+Table 5-1Potential impacts of the Project on the Fitzroy River turtle and white-throated snapping turtle

-Mechanism Impact on the Fitzroy River turtle Construction and commissioning phase Loss of vegetation and excavation within the bed and banks Loss of foraging and sheltering resources Loss of potential nesting habitat Potential injury and mortality of individuals.
-Vehicle and plant movement to, from and around the construction footprints Potential injury and mortality of individuals and eggs Degradation of habitat through the introduction and spread of introduced wieeds and pests.
+Mechanism Impact on the Fitzroy River turtle and white-throated snapping turtle Construction and commissioning phase Loss of vegetation and excavation within the bed and banks Loss of foraging and sheltering resources Loss of potential nesting habitat Potential injury and mortality of individuals.
+Vehicle and plant movement to, from and around the construction footprints Potential injury and mortality of individuals and eggs Degradation of habitat through the introduction and spread of introduced weeds and pests.
 Storage or spillage of potentially hazardous materials Degradation of habitat within and downstream of the construction footprints Potential injury and mortality of individuals and eggs exposed to hazardous materials.
-Construction w ithin the w aterw ay Restriction of upstream and downstream movement as a result of flow diversion and/or control Degradation of habitat as a result of point-source pollution from sedimentation, run-off and dust emission Degradation of habitat as a result of light, noise and vibration disturbance Alteration of respiratory physiology and diving behaviour due to a reduction in water quality.
+Construction within the waterway Restriction of upstream and downstream movement as a result of flow diversion and/or control Degradation of habitat as a result of point-source pollution from sedimentation, run-off and dust emission Degradation of habitat as a result of light, noise and vibration disturbance Alteration of respiratory physiology and diving behaviour due to a reduction in water quality.
 Resource extraction areas Loss of potential nesting habitat Degradation of habitat through disturbance, sedimentation and increased turbidity.
 Commissioning -water capture and storage behind the weir Reduction in heterogeneity of aquatic habitats within the impoundments - loss of pool-riffle-run sequences Reduced/altered availability of foraging and sheltering resources (including microhabitats) Inundation of confirmed and potential nesting habitat Increased predation of eggs/hatchlings and trampling of nests by cattle.
 Operation phase In-stream barrier operation Restriction of upstream and downstream movement of turtles and fragmentation of the turtle population Potential injury and mortality of individuals as a result of structural and operational design.

-Mechanism Impact on the Fitzroy River turtle Altered flow regimes (including management of Degradation of habitat as a result of changes to water quality (upstream and downstream of infrastructure) storage) Alteration of respiratory physiology and diving behaviour due to a reduction in water quality Potential alteration of downstreamnesting habitat due to reduced sediment transport and increased weed abundance Inundation of turtle nests as a result of fluctuations in water levels within and downstream of the impoundments.
+Altered flow regimes (including management of storage) Degradation of habitat as a result of changes to water quality (upstream and downstream of infrastructure) Alteration of respiratory physiology and diving behaviour due to a reduction in water quality Potential alteration of downstream nesting habitat due to reduced sediment transport and increased weed abundance Inundation of turtle nests as a result of fluctuations in water levels within and downstream of the impoundments.

-5. Management plans
+6. Management plans

-5.1 Overview
+6.1 Overview

-Management plans have been developed in response to the impacts identified in Section 4.
+Management plans have been developed in response to the impacts identified in Section 5.
 For each Project phase the management plans set out: